kokonutzlabs/Nook_Book_Pt1/README.md

 ## Ethical Notice

-This project is intended for educational and defensive security purposes only.
+This project is intended for **educational and defensive security purposes only**.

-The vulnerable version of this application must not be deployed in a production environment or exposed to the public internet.
+The vulnerable version of this application **must not** be deployed in a production environment or exposed to the public internet.

 ---

 ## Local Setup (Lab Environment)

 1. Clone the repository
 2. Configure database credentials
 3. Import the provided SQL schema
-4. Run the application locally using [XAMPP / Docker / etc.]
+4. Run the application locally using XAMPP, Docker, or an equivalent tool

 ---